pbuehler/documentation/docs/introduction/guidelines.md

 They are converted by the <a href="https://docs.github.com/en/pages" target="_blank">GitHub Pages</a> engine into the documentation website, which consists of static html files.
 The html files are place into the **_site/docs** folder of the git repository.
-For details about the markdown syntax used by GitHub see GitHubs specific <a href="https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github" target="_blank">documentation</a>.
+For details about the markdown flovour used by GitHub see GitHubs specific <a href="https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github" target="_blank">documentation</a>.

 ### Testing off-line

 Be aware that changes to the repository are immediately rendered automatically.
-So it is recommended to test changes localy before applying to the GitHub repository.
+So it is recommended to test changes localy before applying them to the GitHub repository.

 The procedure to set up the site locally is described <a href="https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll"